ryaale/logistic-model-kidney-transplant/README.md

-# Logistic model for Kidney transplant success
+# Logistic model for predicting Kidney transplant success
 ### 6 May 2018
 ## Introduction